tom-coward/heterogeneous-faas/README.md

 # heterogeneous-faas
 This is the implementation of my university Third Year Project.
+The corresponding dissertation can be found [here](https://tomcoward.me/assets/dissertation.pdf).

 ## Abstract
 Function-as-a-Service (FaaS), following its initial widescale release as AWS